OpenGlobe/policy-lab-playbook/README.md

 **Encourage teams, users, and facilitators to keep more options on the table.**

 Often project teams, partners, and other stakeholders get entrenched in their respective ideas for what the final outcome should be.
 Being able to reconcile “ideal outcomes” with prototypes and minimum viable products throughout the agile process is essential for success.
 Tons of research exists on the value of assessing multiple alternatives before making decisions.
 If all invested parties can consider more options throughout the duration of the project, collaborative output will likely be more productive and of higher quality.

+**Follow the problem where it goes**

+Unless your Steve Jobs, your initial hypothesis is going to be wrong the moment you talk to a user.
+Our first guess about why a problem is happening and what could solve it is usually wrong.
+This is because people are complex, and they make decisions in random and unique ways.
+The users are going to give you insights that come from unexpected places.
+If you think you’ve found something interesting, you have.
+Dig deeper and learn more about it.
+If you think the user research does not support your idea, then pivot.
+Or think of another angle to approach your questions.
+People are interesting and they will always reveal, directly or indirectly, something valuable to learn.

 # Quotes from students (Spring '19)
 "I think that anyone who is really interested in federal government consulting should take this class" - Jana L.